Things to do in South Bank for kids

 Make memories with the whole family on the London Eye.
 Credit: London Eye.
 Image courtesy of London Eye.

-What to do in South Bank with kids
+What to do in the South Bank with kids

 A woman shows a group of fish to a young boy, swimming in a tank at the SEA LIFE London aquarium.

 Start your day with a trip to some of London's top attractions.
-Reach great heights on the London Eye, one of the world's highest observation wheels or see the wonders of the deep at the SEA LIFE London aquarium – go on a behind-the-scenes tour for fun insights into how the hundreds of species are cared for.
+Reach great heights on the London Eye – one of the world's highest observation wheels – or see the wonders of the deep at SEA LIFE London aquarium, where you can take a behind-the-scenes tour to discover fun insights into how the hundreds of species are cared for.

 A battleship sits atop the water with a bridge and blue sky in the background.

 Sticking with the nautical theme, HMS Belfast is also well worth a visit.
-With free entry for under-5s, this WW2 cruiser is a floating museum with nine decks to explore.
+With free entry for under fives, this WW2 cruiser is a floating museum with nine decks to explore.
 Its busy events programme includes many family activities, so climb aboard to have some fun.

 Bacon sandwich on table surrounded by drinks and people sitting round table at Borough Market.

-The Southbank Centre is an excellent place to stop for a bite to eat, as there are many family-friendly restaurants such as Wagamama or Giraffe.
-Kids love sampling the dim sum at Ping Pong; the tasty parcels are perfect for little fingers.
+The Southbank Centre is an excellent place to stop for a bite to eat with many family-friendly restaurants such as Wagamama and Giraffe.
+Kids love sampling the dim sum at Ping Pong – the tasty parcels are perfect for little fingers.

-If the sun's shining, enjoy a picnic in nearby Bernie Spain Gardens or, if it's raining, packed lunches are allowed in Royal Festival Hall's picnic area on level three.
+If the sun's shining, enjoy a picnic in nearby Bernie Spain Gardens, or if it's raining, enjoy packed lunches in Royal Festival Hall's picnic area on level three.
 Alternatively, dine alfresco at Gabriel's Wharf, where you'll find a range of cafes and restaurants offering savoury delights and sweet treats.

 Try Borough Market for the best street food from all over the world at reasonable prices.
-Alternatively, enjoy a meal with a view at Strada, boasting a great value menu in a fantastic location overlooking Tower Bridge.
-Many of the pizzas and pastas are available in child-friendly portions, and there is plenty of outdoor seating if the sun's still shining.
+Strada is a great option for those seeking a meal with a view – it has a great value menu and fantastic location overlooking Tower Bridge.
+Many of the pizzas and pastas are available in child-friendly portions, and there's plenty of outdoor seating if the sun's still shining.

 Head to Wahaca and sample a special kids’ menu offering smaller portions, toned-down spices and little extras to finish.
-Or try nearby Las Iguanas, equally kitted out with a full kids menu and free baby food for their youngest guests.
+Or try nearby Las Iguanas, which is also kitted out with a full children's menu and free baby food for their youngest guests.

-Discover more kid-friendly tips with the top things to do in London for families, or explore the 101 best things to do in London with kids
+Discover more kid-friendly tips with the top things to do in London for families and don't miss our guide to the 101 best things to do in London with kids